lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/07 Atomize/Atomize.md

 						<div class="box char-note">
 							<div class="callout-title"> <div class="callout-title-inner"> amore (he/him) </div> </div>
 							<img alt="placeholder.png" src="https://raw.githubusercontent.com/lunaria79/Jackalupes-Corner/main/01%20Dream%20Journal/Dreams/07%20Atomize/Images/placeholder-1.png">
 							<p>A less than serious young man, with a big heart.
-While known as the ""people's" prince", he does not believe that he is suited for the throne.
+While known as the "people's prince", he does not believe that he is suited for the throne.
 He only fights for the crown due to his older brother's less than stellar treatment of those who were not nobles. </p>
 						</div>
 						<div class="box char-note">
 							<div class="callout-title"> <div class="callout-title-inner">dameth</div> </div>